kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 The basic flow shown in the diagram is as follows:
 - During allocation of new CPUSets, changes are not applied to assignments immediately but kept in preAssignments, and `scale_delay_timers` are started.
+- The preAssignments and the time at which the cpuset may be applied are recorded in the CPU manager checkpoint.
 - The new CPUSets kept in preAssignments are the values [KEP-6369](https://github.com/kubernetes/enhancements/issues/6369) exposes to the container.
 - During cpuset actuation, containers scaling down (with active `scale_delay_timer`) are skipped if the pod's `scaleDownGracePeriodSeconds` has not yet elapsed.
 For those where the time has passed, preAssignments are written to assignments and actuated in containers.
 - The SyncPod performs two actions after there is no active `scale_delay_timer` on the pod, and actuated states equal the allocated ones: